As I mentioned in last week’s article, I’m focusing my energies on all kinds of solopreneurs now—not just freelancers.

 I want to share with you—no matter what kind of solopreneur you are—how you can create a successful business as a one-person team.

-In that group, I post daily 15-minute actions you can take to make progress with your business every single day—no matter how little time you have available.
+In that community group, I post daily 15-minute actions you can take to make progress with your business every single day—no matter how little time you have available.

 Be sure to check back next week, when I’ll be publishing an article on how to grow your small business without a team of employees 🙂